mjdeiter/itempass/README.md

 ItemPass for Project Lazarus EMU
-A controller-based automated item-passing system for MacroQuest Next (EMU Build) + E3Next itempass.lua is an advanced, fully EMU-compatible automation script that safely handles controlled item passing within a group—perfect for clickies, buff items, or rotation-based item usage.
+A controller-based automated item-passing system for MacroQuest Next (EMU Build) + E3Next ItemPass.lua is an advanced, fully EMU-compatible automation script that safely handles controlled item passing within a group—perfect for clickies, buff items, or rotation-based item usage.
 Designed specifically for the Project Lazarus EverQuest EMU server using MacroQuest Next (MQNext) and E3Next.

 Features